meltwater/secretary/README.md

 ```

 ## Amazon AWS KMS
-Secretary can encrypt and decrypt secrets using [AWS Key Management Service](https://aws.amazon.com/kms/)
-which provides hardware security modules (HSMs) for key storage and access control, as well as audit logs
-of key usage.

 When interacting with KMS to encrypt or decrypt secrets you or the instance needs access to the AWS API
 and the specific KMS key.
 Key access is managed via the AWS IAM console and can be both on the KMS API level
 as well as fine grained permissions for each key.